 Satan wants you to doubt your value and identity in God!

-However, Jesus Christ is the protector of our identity the rescuer of our souls and the One who overcomes!
+However, Jesus Christ is the protector of our identity the rescuer of our souls, and the One who overcomes!
 To fight Satan’s lies about who we are we must guard ourselves with God’s Word the only place to discover our true identity in Christ!

-Bible Verses About Our Identity in Christ
+Bible Verses About Identity

 You are altogether beautiful, my love, there is no flaw in you.
 Song of Solomon 4:7